Masterchef365/pos58_usb/README.md

 Little library to allow writing to a POS58 printer over USB through the `io::Write` trait.
 This is so that escposify can be usefully interfaced with it, not by my design.

 WIP; Right now it is full of bad practice (I.E. Translating errors into io::Error).

+Also, you may have to blacklist the usblp module under Linux